 Gratuities are the tips that cruise ship crew members receive.
-They are divided everyone who works to make your vacation memorable, including stateroom attendants, dining and culinary services staff, the guest services team, and others who work behind-the-scenes and contribute to the overall cruise experience.
+They are divided to help cover the cost of everyone who works to make your vacation memorable, including stateroom attendants, dining and culinary services staff, the guest services team, and others who work behind the scenes and contribute to the overall cruise experience.

 Many first-time cruisers are confused about how tipping works onboard cruise ships and may find themselves asking questions like "Who do you need to tip onboard?" and "Should you carry cash or tip on your cruise card?"

 To help you better understand crew gratuities, here are 10 do's and don'ts of tipping on a cruise ship.

 DO know how much your daily rate will be